 - Deduction for college tuition expenses.
 This deduction is available to you regardless of whether you itemize your deductions.
 The maximum deduction is $4,000.
 The maximum deduction drops to $2,000 and then disappears completely as income rises.
 Expenses eligible for the deduction are higher education tuition and mandatory enrollment fees.
 These same expenses are also eligible for the American Opportunity tax credit but you can’t take both in the same year.

 - American Opportunity and Lifetime Learning Credits.
-Available only for 2009 - 2012, the American Opportunity Credit is a tax credit of up to $2,500 for all four years of a college education.
+The American Opportunity Credit is a tax credit of up to $2,500 for all four years of a college education.
 Single taxpayers with modified adjusted gross income (MAGI) of $80,000 or less and married taxpayers with MAGI of $160,000 or less are eligible.
 If the American Opportunity credit is not available, the Lifetime Learning credit might be allowed.
 It applies to tuition and mandatory enrollment fees for just about any post-secondary course.
 It is 20 percent of the first $10,000 of eligible expenses to a maximum of $2,000.
 MAGI limits are $60,000 for single taxpayers and $120,000 for married taxpayers filing jointly.
 For more information on higher education tax breaks, see IRS Publication 970: Tax Benefits for Education.

 - If you are the sole proprietor of your own business, consider employing your child (under the age of 18) for certain tasks.
-You can pay your child up to $5,950 in wages (the maximum standard deduction for the child for 2012) without incurring income taxes and most employment taxes.
+You can pay your child up to $6,300 in wages (the maximum standard deduction for the single person in 2016) without incurring income taxes and most employment taxes.
 The wages would be tax-free to your young employee and you could deduct the wages as a business expense on your own tax return.

 - If you have a child going to college in another area, consider purchasing a house or a condominium for your child to live in.
 By treating the house or condo as a second home, you can deduct the mortgage interest and real estate taxes on your own tax return.

-TurboTax Deluxe Edition asks you simple questions about your family to make sure you get every deduction, credit and exemption you deserve.
+Remember, TurboTax asks you simple questions about your family to make sure you get every deduction, credit and exemption you deserve.